 When a dealership advertises a car online, whether it be their website or another aggregate site (Carmax, AutoTrader, etc.), they have to be able to deliver what they’re offering.
 Advertising one price online, and then adding lots of additional fees to the contract before signing can result in them being sued by the buyer.
 If you have been oversold, or think that there may be an instance of price misrepresentation in person or via advertisement, our Auto Fraud Attorneys may be able to help you.

 If you’ve discovered that the dealership misrepresented the price of the car you recently purchased, you’re probably wondering what you can do to get back the money you’ve lost.
 Almost all of our clients have called the dealership asking for them to make good on the deal prior to calling our office, but the dealer is unlikely to issue a refund after they have your money in their pocket.

 Our Auto Fraud Attorneys help Californian’s, who depend on their cars more than almost anyone else, sue car dealerships for price misrepresentation.
-Better yet, we accept these cases on a contingency basis, meaning that there is never any upfront fees for our clients.
+Better yet, we accept these cases on a contingency basis, meaning that there is very low upfront fees for our clients.
 How do we make our money then?
-There is a 10% fee for any money recovered in the lawsuit.
-You don’t pay, unless we win.
+We recover a percentage of damages when you recover damages.

 Call an Auto Fraud Attorney

 We offer free legal consultations where we will listen to the details of your potential case, examine documentation, and do more research into your claims against the dealership.
 If your case is one that we can accept, we will issue a contingency retainer and begin working to get you the satisfaction you deserve as soon as the ink dries.
 Call us today to get started.